jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_code_walkthrough.md

 The bit 23h.2 indicates that the engine is cranking; thus what follows is startup-specific code.
 There are 2 adjustment stages within this cranking-specific block: cranking enrichment, and post-start enrichment.

 The post-start enrichment is handled first.
 The result will end up in 3C, which is decremented in the main loop.
+The result is that this kind of enrichment is phased out within around 30 seconds after startup regardless of temperature or rpm.

-We load map 40 or 41 depending on the coolant temperature.
+If the cranking bit is set, we load map 40 or 41 depending on the coolant temperature.
 The constant 1F points to location 117F, which contains A2h, or 162 in decimal.
 This corresponds to about 65C (using [value - 62.6]/1.52).

 If 13h >= this value, c will be set and we'll switch to map 41.
 Otherwise we stick with Map 40.